Enzymes are biological catalyst which speed up a chemical

 Mechanism of enzyme action lock and key model:

-There is a small protein in enzyme that is involved in catalysis.
+There is a small protein in an enzyme that is involved in catalysis.
 It is in

-the form of a depression or pocket on the surface of enzyme molecule.
+the form of a depression or pocket on the surface of an enzyme molecule.
 When an

-enzyme attached with the substrate it from enzyme substrate complex the active
+enzyme is attached to the substrate it is from the enzyme substrate complex the active

-site of enzyme catalyzes the reactions and into product, the enzymes substrate
+site of the enzyme catalyzes the reactions and into the product, the enzyme substrate

 Enzyme + Substrate ⟶ enzyme - Substrate ⟶ Enzyme + Product

-Lock and Key model: - This model was presented by a German scientist Emil
+Lock and Key model: - This model was presented by German scientist Emil

-Fisher in 1894 according to this model enzyme act as a lock and substrate act
+Fisher in 1894 according to this model enzymes act as a lock and substrate acts

-Main Point: - As one specific key can open only a specific lock.
+Main Point: - One specific key can open only a specific lock.

-It the same manner the specific enzyme can transfer only specific substrate
+In the same manner, the specific enzyme can transfer only specific substrates

 into products.
 The enzyme must have the correct geometric shape to fit the

 substrate.
-According to this model the active site has rigid structure.
+According to this model, the active site has a rigid structure.

 There is no modification in the active site before during or after the